Steven-Vasquez/ULingual/credentials/README.md

         chmod 0400 <path to your .pem file>

         ssh -i <path to your .pem file> ubuntu@<Public IPv4 Address of your instance>

+        You can use: ec2-54-183-175-178.us-west-1.compute.amazonaws.com as the <Public IPv4 Address of your instance>
+        when ssh'ing.

     This should give you access to the ec2 instance.
     I would then do the following command to have full control of instance.